hotwired/stimulus/INSTALLING.md

 # Installation Guide

-To install Stimulus, add the [stimulus npm package](https://www.npmjs.com/package/stimulus) to your application's JavaScript bundle **or** load [`stimulus.umd.js`](https://unpkg.com/stimulus/dist/stimulus.umd.js) in a `<script>` tag.
+To install Stimulus, add the [stimulus npm package](https://www.npmjs.com/package/stimulus) to your application's JavaScript bundle.
+Or, load [`stimulus.umd.js`](https://unpkg.com/stimulus/dist/stimulus.umd.js) in a `<script>` tag.

 ## Using webpack

 Stimulus integrates with the [webpack](https://webpack.js.org/) asset packager to automatically load controller files from a folder in your app.

-Name your controller files by following the convention `[identifier]_controller.js` where `identifier` corresponds to each controller's `data-controller` value in your HTML.
-Create a [webpack `require.context`](https://webpack.js.org/api/module-methods/#require-context) for your controllers and pass it to the `autoload` helper along with your application instance.
+Use webpack's [`require.context`](https://webpack.js.org/api/module-methods/#require-context) helper in conjunction with Stimulus' `autoload` helper to set everything up:

 ```js
 // src/application.js